Stairlift Cost and Other FAQs

 A professional straight-run stairlift installation may take anywhere from 3 to 5 hours.

 For some people and some models, yes; but expect to spend 6-8 hours on instructional reading/viewing, tool gathering and actual installation.
 Also be forewarned that: 1) videos and documentation are not necessarily synchronized or up to date with the latest engineering changes; 2) the company’s world-wide call-in support “team” at most is no greater than two or three individuals and 3) this team is not available evenings nor weekends.
 4) Moreover, call-in priority is first given to their subcontracted installers, which puts DIY’ers in the back of their que.
-5) Finally, damages incurred to the drive carriage or components during your installation are your responsibilities.
+5) Finally, any damage incurred to the drive carriage or components during your installation are your responsibilities and may void your warranty.

 The US stairlift industry is very competitive and regulated by certain mandated federal safety laws.
 As a result, stairlifts are rather homogeneous.
 To complete, stairlift companies have developed various business models: